Democratic Republic of the Congo

 According to AGEDUFOR (2019), the industrial lumber logging permits issued to companies in 2018 allowed them to harvest an estimated gross volume of 1,760,347 m3, however, actual production for that same year was 173,384 m3.

 The below table includes all timber stakeholders and not just the production of logging companies.

 According to Chatham House (2014), nearly 90% of logging in the DRC is illegal or informal, small-scale logging to supply domestic and regional markets.
 The volume of this harvesting is estimated to have doubled in the last six years, in response to a growing population and income levels.

 About 20 timber species out of 91 commercially valuable species (DIAF, 2018) are harvested and represent 98% of the last 4 years' production, including 40% of the production which is concentrated on 3 species (Wenge, Afrormosia and Sapelli) and about 80% of the production on these 11 species:

 - Afromosia (Pericopsis elata)

 - Iroko (Milicia excelsa)

-Transportation seawards (to the port of Matadi) from the interior of the country requires transfer of logs brought down river onto a rail or road link to bypass the Stanley Falls on the river below Kinshasa.
-The port of Matadi, it has a limited capacity.
+Maritime transport to the port of Matadi from the interior of the country requires the transfer of logs transported by river on a rail or road link in order to bypass the Stanley Falls located on the river downstream from Kinshasa.
+As for the port of Matadi, it has a limited capacity.
 A second privately owned port, Matadi Gateway Terminal, was commissioned in Matadi in 2016 and appears to be more functional than the public port.
 However, it is mainly used for imports.